-Model Comparison can be used to see the differences between two model versions.
-This is useful, for example, for determining what changes have to be made to the current state so that the desired state is reached.
+Model Comparison can be used to see the differences between two process versions.
+This is useful, for example, for determining what changes have to be made to the current processes so that the desired processes are reached.

 To compare two models:

 1.Open a model.
 This model will be the "current" model used in the comparison.

 2.Open the Navigator view.

 3.On the Home tab of the ribbon, click the Select Model button in the Model Comparison group.
 By clicking the button under the Select Model button, you can specifically select whether to open a File model or a Server model for comparison.